awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-anomaly-with-ex-prepare.md

 # Step 1: Prepare the Data<a name="app-anomaly-with-ex-prepare"></a>

-Before you create an Amazon Kinesis data analytics application for this [example](app-anomaly-detection-with-explanation.md), you create a Kinesis data stream to use as the streaming source for your application\.
+Before you create an Amazon Kinesis Data Analytics application for this [example](app-anomaly-detection-with-explanation.md), you create a Kinesis data stream to use as the streaming source for your application\.
 You also run Python code to write simulated blood pressure data to the stream\.

 **Topics**
 + [Step 1\.1: Create a Kinesis Data Stream](#app-anomaly-create-two-streams)